Managed Bedrock Support for Minekube Connect and Gate

 As I mentioned earlier, this technique can help prevent layer 7 flooding attacks, such as motd-spam.

-To achieve this, it is crucial to avoid having a route with *
+To achieve this, it is crucial to avoid having a route with * in your configuration.

 Rest assured that Gate Lite prevents connections from unconfigured hostnames or domains, and only allows connections if a suitable route is found in the configuration.
 Gate Lite ensures that only connections from explicitly allowed hostnames and domains are allowed, protecting you from offensive ones.
-Don't give the competition a chance to make you look bad with strange domains 😉.
+Don't give the competition a chance to make you look bad with strange domains.

 Gate Lite can do several things to reduce the impact of an attack.
 In addition to the extremely low resource usage, which I will discuss later, Gate Lite offers the following features: